Thorame-Haute

 Thorame-Haute (/fr/; Torama Auta) is a commune in the Alpes-de-Haute-Provence department in southeastern France.

 Geography

-Thorame-Haute is a village located in the Alpes-de-Haute-Provence department, at the foot of the Chamatte Massif, at an altitude of approximately 1150 m, in the valley of the Upper Verdon.
-The highest point in the commune is the summit of the Grand Coyer mountain, which reaches 2693 m, while the lowest point lies in the Verdon valley.
+Thorame-Haute is a village in the Alpes-de-Haute-Provence department, located at the foot of the Chamatte Massif at an altitude of approximately 1,150 metres (3,773 ft) in the valley of the Upper Verdon.
+The highest point in the commune is the summit of Grand Coyer, reaching 2,693 m (8,835 ft), while the lowest point lies in the Verdon valley.
 The commune is situated downstream within the Upper Verdon region.
-The village of Thorame is surrounded by four notable peaks: Chamatte (2081 m), Cheinet (1850 m), Serpeigier (1718 m), and Cordeil (2114 m).
+Thorame-Haute is surrounded by four notable peaks: Chamatte (2,081 m / 6,827 ft), Cheinet (1,850 m / 6,070 ft), Serpeigier (1,718 m / 5,636 ft), and Cordeil (2,114 m / 6,936 ft).

 Hydrography

 The village is situated on the right bank of the Verdon River.
 The Riou, a small river, flows through the village.
 To the east, the commune's boundaries reach the valley of the Vaïre.
 The Lac des Sagnes, an artificial reservoir, is also located within the commune.